wienkers/marEx/README.md

 Marine Extremes Python Package
 ==============================

-Efficient & scalable Marine Extremes detection, identification, & tracking for Exascale Climate Data.
+**Efficient & scalable Marine Extremes detection, identification, & tracking for Exascale Climate Data.**

+`MarEx` is a high-performance Python framework for identifying and tracking extreme oceanographic events (such as Marine Heatwaves or Acidity Extremes) in massive climate datasets.
+Built on advanced statistical methods and distributed computing, it processes decades of daily-resolution global ocean data with unprecedented efficiency and scalability.

+## Key Capabilities

+- **⚡ Extreme Performance**: Process 100+ years of high-resolution daily global data in minutes
+- **🔬 Advanced Analytics**: Multiple statistical methodologies for robust extreme event detection
+- **📈 Complex Event Tracking**: Seamlessly handles coherent object splitting, merging, and evolution
+- **🌐 Universal Grid Support**: Native support for both regular (lat/lon) grids and unstructured ocean models
+- **☁️ Cloud-Native Scaling**: Identical codebase scales from laptop to a supercomputer using to 1024+ cores
+- **🧠 Memory Efficient**: Intelligent chunking and lazy evaluation for datasets larger than memory

+---

-## Features
+## Features (v3.0)

-### Data Pre-processing
+### Data Pre-processing Pipeline

-**Anomaly Calculation & Extreme Detection**:
+MarEx implements a highly-optimised preprocessing pipeline powered by `dask` for efficient parallel computation and scaling to very large spatio-temporal datasets.
+Included are two complementary methods for calculating anomalies and detecting extremes:

+**Anomaly Calculation**:
+  1. Shifting Baseline — Scientifically-rigorous definition of anomalies relative to a backwards-looking rolling smoothed climatology.
-  - Removes trend and seasonal cycle using a 6+ coefficient model (mean, annual & semi-annual harmonics, and arbitrary polynomial trends).
+  2. Detrended Baseline — Efficiently removes trend & season cycle using a 6+ coefficient model (mean, annual & semi-annual harmonics, and arbitrary polynomial trends).
+(Highly efficient, but this approximation may lead to biases in certain statistics.)

-  - (Optional) Normalises anomalies using a 30-day rolling standard deviation.
-  - Identifies extreme events based on a global-in-time percentile threshold.
-  - Utilises `dask` for efficient parallel computation and scaling to very large spatio-temporal datasets.
-  - Performance/Scaling Test:  100 years of daily 0.25° resolution data with 128 cores...
-    - Takes ~5 wall-minutes per _century_
-    - Requires only 1 Gb memory per core (when `dask`-backed data has chunks of 25 days)
+**Extreme Detection**:
+  1. Hobday Extreme — Implements a similar methodology to Hobday et al. (2016) with local day-of-year specific thresholds determined based on the quantile within a rolling window.
+  2. Global Extreme — Applies a global-in-time percentile threshold at each point across the entire dataset.
+Optionally renormalises anomalies using a 30-day rolling standard deviation.
+(Highly efficient, but may misrepresent seasonal variability and differs from common definitions in literature.)

 ### Object Detection & Tracking